Sodium thiosulfate: Coordination chemistry

+Thiosulfate forms complexes with transition metal ions.
+One such complex is [Au(S2O3)2](3−).

 Iodometry

-In analytical chemistry, the most important use comes because the thiosulfate anion reacts stoichiometrically with iodine in aqueous solution, reducing it to iodide as the thiosulfate is oxidized to tetrathionate:
+Some analytical procedures exploit the oxidizability of thiosulfate anion by iodine.
+The reaction produces tetrathionate:

 Due to the quantitative nature of this reaction, as well as because Na2S2O3*5H2O has an excellent shelf-life, it is used as a titrant in iodometry.
 Na2S2O3*5H2O is also a component of iodine clock experiments.

 This particular use can be set up to measure the oxygen content of water through a long series of reactions in the Winkler test for dissolved oxygen.
 It is also used in estimating volumetrically the concentrations of certain compounds in solution (hydrogen peroxide, for instance) and in estimating the chlorine content in commercial bleaching powder and water.

-Aluminium cation reaction

-Sodium thiosulfate is used in analytical chemistry.
-It can, when heated with a sample containing aluminium cations, produce a white precipitate:

 Organic chemistry

 Alkylation of sodium thiosulfate gives S-alkylthiosulfates, which are called Bunte salts.
 The alkylthiosulfates are susceptible to hydrolysis, affording the thiol.
 This reaction is illustrated by one synthesis of thioglycolic acid: